Ex-HS volleyball coach in Forest Lake admits to sexually assaulting one of his players, another student

 Mark R. Kosloski, 47, of Wyoming, Minn., pleaded guilty in Chisago County District Court last week to third-degree criminal sexual conduct in two separately filed cases in connection with the encounters while he was a coach at North Lakes Academy.

-Sentencing is scheduled for Jan.
-22, when the prosecution intends to seek a sentence of up to 15 years, according to one of two plea filings Friday.
+Sentencing was scheduled for Jan.
+22, when the prosecution plans to seek a sentence of up to 15 years, according to one of two plea filings Friday.
 The defense said it wants one year of local incarceration and 15 years' probation.

-One of the students, who is now an adult, turned over to Wyoming police on Feb.
-2 what she said was a text exchange a couple of nights earlier that included Kosloski acknowledging wrongdoing after she pressed him to apologize, according to the charges.
+One of the students, who is now an adult, gave Wyoming police on Feb.
+2 what she said was a text exchange from a couple of nights earlier that included Kosloski acknowledging wrongdoing after she pressed him to apologize, according to the charges.

 "I'm sorry for everything I've ever done that hurt you or anyone else," read one of Kosloski's texts to the woman, the criminal complaint read.
 "I ask God's forgiveness every day for everything I've done."